 When the risk of using taxis in Brussels is concerned, there is a constant possibility of being overcharged or driven around the city.
 Licensed taxis are always a better solution.
-You should be vigilant when in public transport due to the fact that pickpockets or bag snatchers might happen to be there.
+You should be vigilant when in public transport because pickpockets or bag snatchers might happen to be there.

-Unfortunately, Brussels is considered one of the top capital cities where pickpocket risk is at the very high level.
-The whole Belgium is believed to be unsafe regarding thieves, especially at train stations and subways.
+Unfortunately, Brussels is considered one of the top capital cities where pickpocket risk is at a very high level.
+The whole of Belgium is believed to be unsafe regarding thieves, especially at train stations and subways.

-Brussels, as well as the whole Belgium, are not exposed to any natural disaster risk.
+Brussels, as well as the whole of Belgium, is not exposed to any natural disaster risk.

 When the risk of being mugged is concerned, Belgium is, generally, a safe country.
 However, certain zones of Brussels should be avoided.
-In order to stay safe and get familiar with those dangerous zones, tourists should ask for the local advice.
+To stay safe and get familiar with those dangerous zones, tourists should ask for local advice.

-Recent happenings show that there is a possibility that terrorist attack repeat in this country, so it is advised to stay away from demonstrations and other forms of gatherings.
+Recent happenings show that there is a possibility that a terrorist attack repeats in this country, so it is advised to stay away from demonstrations and other forms of gatherings.

 Being extremely attractive to criminals and lawbreakers, touristic places such as Brussels are believed to be at the medium level of scam risks.
 Tourists need to pay special attention to people who offer help and act strangely in the streets, especially in crowded areas.

-Belgium is a relatively safe country concerning women visitors and there are a very few threats to their safety.
-It is important for women to use common sense when they are out in the street.
+Belgium is a relatively safe country concerning women visitors and there are very few threats to their safety.
+Women need to use common sense when they are out in the street.

 So...
 How Safe Is Brussels Really?